 Unfortunately Levitation 2016, our 9th annual in Austin TX, was cancelled due to severe weather.
 On the afternoon of Thursday April 28th, just one day before the festival, festival organizers met with Travis County officials who had a dire message: the festival would have to be cancelled.
 Due to recent flooding and heavy rains, the Colorado river was at capacity, and the forecast was to bring additional rain over the weekend.
 The rain would be brought by a fast moving storm system that was guaranteed to bring hail, rain, dangerous winds, and the possibility of tornadoes.
 Ultimately, the call was made to cancel the festival for the safety of festival patrons.

-The Austin music community scrambled to contact venues to book the displaced artists and salvage what they could of the lineup.
-These Flood Relief shows were booked at The Mohawk, The Historic Scoot Inn, Barracuda, Empire Garage & Control Room and other Austin venues, with $5 tickets going to charity.
+Organizers scrambled the rebook the displaced artists and salvage what they could of the lineup.
+These shows were booked at The Mohawk, The Historic Scoot Inn, Barracuda, Empire Garage & Control Room and other Austin venues, with $5 tickets going to charity.
 These mid size venues could never hold all festival attendees, but it guaranteed that at least some of the festival goers would see some of the artists they had travelled so far to see.
 Shows were organized and scheduled all over the city, with some artists playing as many as three shows.